rkb121541/Matrix-Transpose/README.md

 # MatrixTranspose

-Takes the transpose of any matrix (any size, any dimension).
+Takes the transpose of any size matrix.